pixeltris/YgoMaster/Docs/PvP.md

 ## PvP

-**NOTE: Xyz summons are currently broken**

-PvP (WIP) lets you use duel rooms and the friends list.
+PvP lets you use duel rooms and the friends list.
 You can also trade cards.

 ## Setting it up on a single PC